Skip to main content

 According to the CDC, accidental carbon monoxide (CO) poisoning kills 430 people in the United States each year, with an additional 50,000 Americans visiting the emergency room with carbon monoxide poisoning symptoms.

-When we turn on our furnaces, heaters, and generators in the colder months, the risk of CO poisoning increases, making winter a particularly dangerous season!
+When we turn on our furnaces, heaters, and generators at our homes and businesses in the colder months, the risk of CO poisoning increases, making winter a particularly dangerous season!
 Between 2010 and 2015, 36% of carbon monoxide deaths occurred in December, January, or February.

 “[Carbon monoxide] is called the “silent killer” because it is colorless, odorless, tasteless and non-irritating,” according to the New York State Department of Health.